eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

 The following use cases and behaviors should be implemented.

- - The API and ReactAl should be robust this means that it should be impossible to use the API in the wrong way.
+ - The API and ReactAl should be robust this means that it should be very hard to use the API in the wrong way.
 Since ReactAl is working concurrently a wrong usage could lead to race conditions, extremely hard to debug bug reports (HeisenBugs) and can be frustrating to the user.